 Khao Lak is a growing tourist hot spot in the South of Thailand.
 A few hours north of the hustle and bustle of Phi Phi and Patong, you’ll find epic beaches, authentic Southern Thai markets, waterfalls, hikes and pockets of hostels and vibrant barefoot bars.

 I spent a month in Khao Lak training for my first Muay Thai fight in Thailand.
 During the time between training, I aimed to explore all of the best things to do and see in the area.

 This blog post lists all of the main attractions, as well as a couple of hidden gems for you to discover in the beautiful; Khao Lak, Thailand.

 Best Things to do in Khao Lak

-Without further ado, let’s dive into this updated list on the best things to do in Khao Lak in 2021!
+Without further ado, let’s dive into this updated list on the best things to do in Khao Lak!

 1. Rent a Motorbike and Explore